The Resort (TV series)

 The Resort is an American dark comedy mystery television series created for Peacock by Andy Siara.
-The series stars William Jackson Harper and Cristin Milioti as a married couple on vacation at a holiday resort for their 10th anniversary, where they are drawn into a mystery that took place fifteen years before.
+The series stars Cristin Milioti and William Jackson Harper as a married couple on vacation at a holiday resort for their 10th anniversary, where they are drawn into a mystery that took place fifteen years before.
 It premiered on Peacock on July 28, 2022.

 Premise

 Noah and Emma are vacationing in the Mayan Riviera for their 10th anniversary.
 Noah has been content with life, whereas Emma feels like their marriage isn't advancing.
 They are then pulled into an unsolved mystery of two missing persons from fifteen years ago, which tests the resolve of their marriage.